CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with excellent SPL query examples covering the full incident investigation lifecycle.
-Its main weakness is verbosity—the glossary, tools section, and some explanatory text add tokens without proportional value for Claude.
+This is a strong, actionable skill with excellent SPL query examples covering the full incident investigation lifecycle.
+Its main weaknesses are verbosity in supporting sections (glossary, tools descriptions) that Claude doesn't need, and the absence of validation checkpoints or feedback loops within the investigation workflow.
 The monolithic structure would benefit from splitting reference material into separate files.

 Suggestions